 Gilbert & George

-East London, sex, shit, death interview by Hans Ulrich Obrist, curator and editor, London, Paris, Berlin (1996).
+East London, sex, shit, death, interview by Hans Ulrich Obrist, Curator and Art Critic

 The East End is a place where you would bring people to show Earth.

 GEORGE: Yes, we would say that around here is one of the most actual places.
 The look in people’s eyes, the variety of expression, is very up-to-date.